 Questrade Wealth Management created Questwealth Portfolios as a way for individuals to invest in ETFs with low fees.
-Questwealth Portfolios offers 5 different portfolios, conservative, income, balanced, growth, and aggressive.
+Questwealth Portfolios offers five different portfolios, conservative, income, balanced, growth, and aggressive.
 All of these correspond to your level of risk tolerance and hold different assets.
-Of course, each comes with different expected returns.
+But, of course, each comes with different expected returns.
 With a Questwealth Portfolio, you’re guaranteed active management by real-life managers and real-time balanced of your portfolio.

-Questwealth also offers SRI portfolios but these come with higher a higher MER, typically between 0.21% and 0.35%.
+Questwealth also offers SRI portfolios, but these come with higher MER, typically between 0.21% and 0.35%.
 Besides that, SRI portfolios charge the same management fees as other Questwealth Portfolios.

 Check out Questwealth here for more advice and information.

-Unlike most Robo-Advisors, ModernAdvisor used CFA charterholders to create your personal portfolio.
-That means these portfolios are designed by experts.
+Unlike most Robo-Advisors, ModernAdvisor used CFA charterholders to create your portfolio.
+That means experts design these portfolios.
 They also offer socially responsible portfolios.

-ModernAdvisor analyzes hundreds of ETFs on the market and studies various factors to pick the best for their clients.
-They ensure every portfolio is diversified and build portfolios based on Nobel Prize-winning research.
+ModernAdvisor analyzes hundreds of ETFs on the market and studies various factors in picking the best for their clients.
+As a result, they ensure every portfolio is diversified and build portfolios based on Nobel Prize-winning research.

 Their portfolios are created based on the clients’ risk tolerance.
-Some are suited for long-term goals while others are built for short-term investors.
+As a result, some are suited for long-term goals, while others are built for short-term investors.

 ModernAdvisor gives you the option to pay for a personal advisor as well.
 Those fees start at 0.89% for the first $500k.
 0.79% for the next $2M.
 0.69% for the next $2.5M, and 0.49% over $5M.
 There is a minimum of $75/month.